makwaijun/personalwebpagev2/content/Poetry/Poetry17.md

 For this path was freely chosen,
 By this weary author
-Who did consider and conclude
+Who did consider and conclude that,
-that, for the price weighed in tears,
+for the price weighed in tears,
 And the faults well considered,

+A stake has been claimed
-A claim has staked in my partial being
+in my partial being
 but not yet my entirety.